Blog

 Deductibles

-If the plan year deductible has not yet been met, home health charges will apply toward the deductible first.
+If the plan year deductible has not yet been met, home health charges will apply toward it first.
 Families whose loved ones are discharged in the second half of a plan year frequently find that most or all of the deductible has already been satisfied through prior hospitalizations or procedures.
+This makes late-year discharges from facilities like Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center particularly cost-effective for accessing PHCS home health care.

 Copays and Coinsurance

-Most PHCS-network plans apply either a per-visit copay or a percentage coinsurance after the deductible.
+Most PHCS-network plans apply either a per-visit copay or a percentage coinsurance after the deductible is met.
 Our intake team provides a written estimate of your expected cost-sharing responsibility before care begins — no surprises.

-Many families in Briar Meadow and the broader Burleson area also hold long-term care (LTC) insurance policies.
-If your loved one has an LTC policy in addition to their PHCS plan, those benefits can often be coordinated to further reduce out-of-pocket costs.
-If you have ever wondered is long term care insurance worth it, the answer for home health care scenarios is almost always yes — LTC benefits are triggered specifically for this type of care need.
+Many families in Briar Meadow and across the Burleson area also hold long-term care (LTC) insurance policies.
+If your loved one has an LTC policy in addition to their PHCS plan, those benefits can often be coordinated to reduce out-of-pocket costs further.
+LTC insurance benefits are triggered specifically for the type of skilled and personal care home health provides — making them highly valuable for exactly these situations.

 Joint Commission Accreditation

 BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
-This accreditation is audited by an independent, national standards body — it is not self-reported.
-Fewer home health agencies in Tarrant and Johnson Counties hold this accreditation than families might expect.
+This accreditation is independently audited — not self-reported.
+Fewer home health agencies in Tarrant and Johnson Counties hold this credential than families might expect.
+It matters because it signals clinical accountability to plan administrators, physicians, and hospital discharge planners at facilities like Huguley Medical Center and Baylor Scott & White Medical Center Hillcrest.

 RN-Led Care Model

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 Every care plan is developed by an RN and followed by our CNAs, HHAs, and LVNs under RN supervision.
-This clinical hierarchy is what PHCS-network plan administrators — and hospital discharge planners at Huguley Medical Center and AdventHealth Burleson — look for when referring patients to home health agencies.
+This clinical hierarchy makes the chain of accountability explicit — and it is what PHCS-network plan administrators and hospital discharge planners look for when referring patients to home health agencies.

 Pediatric Nursing Capability

 Most home health agencies in this market do not offer pediatric skilled nursing.
-BrightStar Care of Burleson does.
-If a child in your family is covered under a PHCS plan and requires skilled nursing at home, we can help in situations where other local agencies cannot.
+If a child in your family is covered under a PHCS plan and requires skilled nursing at home, our clinical team can help in situations where other local providers cannot.
+This is a meaningful differentiator for families across the SW Fort Worth and Burleson communities.

 No Contracts Required